allen-liaoo/AIBot/README.md

 __**Restricted Commands**__
-These commands are for **Server Owner** or **Bot Owner** only. shutdown - Shut down the bot remotely.
-(Bot Owner) * source - Get the source code of a command class. * setStatus - Set the status of the bot. * setGame - Set the game of the bot. *
+These commands are for **Server Owner** or **Bot Owner** only.
+- shutdown - Shut down the bot remotely.
+(Bot Owner) *
+- source - Get the source code of a command class. *
+- Presence - Set the Status or Game of the bot. *

 __**Note:**__
 Adding the command/module name after help will show the command/module usage.